KendallDoesCoding/mogul-christmas/README.md

 - You can view the versions & previews [here](https://github.com/KendallDoesCoding/mogul-christmas/wiki/Versions-&-Previews)

-**Disclaimer: This only has 25 releases, at the time of writing this (17th Feb 2021, 1am IST) there are 19 more releases not added to this list.**
+**Please Note: This only has 25 releases, at the time of writing this (17th Feb 2021, 1am IST) there are 19 more releases not added to this list.**

 - For updates on the website, we've written it as Version and for updates on Github we've written it as a Release, for Releases, we've provided a complete change log.